Palantir Technologies Inc. (NYSE:PLTR) Insider Alexander C. Karp Sells 638,629 Shares

-Palantir Technologies Inc. (NYSE:PLTR) insider Alexander C. Karp sold 638,629 shares of the business’s stock in a transaction on Thursday, November 18th.
-The stock was sold at an average price of $21.67, for a total value of $13,839,090.43.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Palantir Technologies Inc. (NYSE:PLTR) insider Alexander C. Karp sold 638,629 shares of the company’s stock in a transaction that occurred on Tuesday, November 16th.
+The stock was sold at an average price of $22.91, for a total value of $14,630,990.39.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.

-Palantir Technologies (NYSE:PLTR) last issued its quarterly earnings data on Tuesday, November 9th.
-The company reported $0.04 earnings per share for the quarter, beating the consensus estimate of $0.03 by $0.01.
-Palantir Technologies had a negative net margin of 35.81% and a positive return on equity of 19.62%.
-During the same quarter last year, the firm earned $0.09 EPS.
+Palantir Technologies (NYSE:PLTR) last posted its quarterly earnings results on Tuesday, November 9th.
+The company reported $0.04 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.03 by $0.01.
+Palantir Technologies had a positive return on equity of 19.62% and a negative net margin of 35.81%.
+During the same quarter in the prior year, the business posted $0.09 EPS.

-A number of equities analysts recently issued reports on PLTR shares.
-Royal Bank of Canada cut Palantir Technologies from a “sector perform” rating to an “underperform” rating and decreased their target price for the stock from $25.00 to $19.00 in a report on Tuesday, November 9th.
-Zacks Investment Research upgraded Palantir Technologies from a “hold” rating to a “buy” rating and set a $26.00 target price on the stock in a report on Thursday.
-Deutsche Bank Aktiengesellschaft initiated coverage on Palantir Technologies in a report on Monday, November 1st.
-They set a “hold” rating and a $25.00 price target on the stock.
-Jefferies Financial Group raised their price objective on Palantir Technologies from $28.00 to $30.00 and gave the stock a “buy” rating in a research report on Thursday, August 12th.
-Finally, Credit Suisse Group initiated coverage on shares of Palantir Technologies in a research report on Tuesday.
-They issued a “neutral” rating and a $25.00 price target for the company.
-Four research analysts have rated the stock with a sell rating, three have given a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat, Palantir Technologies has a consensus rating of “Hold” and a consensus target price of $24.22.
+Several analysts have recently issued reports on the company.
+Royal Bank of Canada cut Palantir Technologies from a “sector perform” rating to an “underperform” rating and decreased their price objective for the stock from $25.00 to $19.00 in a report on Tuesday, November 9th.
+Credit Suisse Group began coverage on Palantir Technologies in a report on Tuesday.
+They set a “neutral” rating and a $25.00 price target on the stock.
+Zacks Investment Research lowered Palantir Technologies from a “buy” rating to a “hold” rating in a report on Friday.
+Wolfe Research decreased their price target on Palantir Technologies from $25.00 to $20.00 and set a “market perform” rating on the stock in a report on Wednesday, November 10th.
+Finally, Morgan Stanley increased their price target on Palantir Technologies from $22.00 to $24.00 and gave the company an “underweight” rating in a report on Wednesday, November 10th.
+Four analysts have rated the stock with a sell rating, four have given a hold rating and two have issued a buy rating to the company.
+Based on data from MarketBeat.com, the company has an average rating of “Hold” and an average target price of $24.22.

 Palantir Technologies Inc builds and deploys software platforms for the intelligence community in the United States to assist in counterterrorism investigations and operations.
 The company provides Palantir Gotham, a software platform for government operatives in the defense and intelligence sectors, which enables users to identify patterns hidden deep within datasets, ranging from signals intelligence sources to reports from confidential informants, as well as facilitates the handoff between analysts and operational users, helping operators plan and execute real-world responses to threats that have been identified within the platform.